 But the holidays can also mean a break in routine, which opens the doors for some mistakes.
 To make the most of your holiday healthcare marketing, read on for common mistakes doctors and dentists make around the holidays and how to avoid them.

 If you associate the holiday season with a lower patient volume, you may think healthcare marketing is less important this time of year.
-But choosing not to market your practice is perhaps the biggest healthcare marketing mistake of all.
+But choosing not to market your practice during the holidays is perhaps the biggest healthcare marketing mistake of all.

-By not marketing your practice, you’re counting yourself out of the decision-making process for those patients who are seeking care.
-A successful healthcare marketing strategy can also help you mitigate against a slower season for your practice.
+By not marketing your practice during the holidays, you’re counting yourself out of the decision-making process for those patients who are seeking care.
+A successful healthcare marketing strategy can also help you mitigate against a slower holiday season for your practice.

 Plus, even if fewer new patients are coming into your practice this season, the holidays present an opportunity to use healthcare marketing to reach and retain your current patients, to wish them well, and to thank them for being loyal to your practice.

-The holiday season may have its share of parties and late nights, but it would be a mistake to think there’s a lack of interest in health this time of year.
-On the contrary, during moments where people may be indulging more, there can be a heightened awareness of healthy habits.
+The holiday season may have its share of parties and late nights, but it would be a mistake to think there’s a lack of interest in health during the holidays.
+On the contrary, during the holidays in moments where people may be indulging more, there can be a heightened awareness of healthy habits.